-Beta blockers Beta blockers, also known as beta-adrenergic blocking agents, are medications that improve your heart muscle function, sometimes to near normal levels.
-They work by blocking the effects of the hormone epinephrine, also known as adrenaline, which lets your heart muscle become healthier.
-They may also tend to reduce your blood pressure, which if elevated, is another beneficial effect.
+Beta blockers: Beta blockers, also known as beta-adrenergic blocking agents, are medications that improve your heart muscle function, sometimes to normal or near normal levels.
+They work by blocking the effects of the hormone epinephrine, also known as adrenaline, which is harmful to the heart at sustained high levels, as found in persons with DCM and reduced ejection fraction.
+Beta blockers may also tend to reduce your blood pressure, which if elevated, is another beneficial effect.

 ADJUSTING TO A NEW MEDICATION

 Your DCM did not begin immediately, but took some time to develop, and medications to treat DCM usually take time to work.